-Cognitive Behavioral Psychopharmacology: The Clinical Practice of Evidence-Based Biopsychosocial Integration
+Cognitive Behavioral Psychopharmacology PDF: The Clinical Practice of Evidence-Based Biopsychosocial Integration

 Outlines a comprehensive, evidence-based approach to coordinating psychopharmacological and psychotherapeutic treatments

 Cognitive Behavioral Psychopharmacology takes an evidence-based approach to demonstrating the advantages of biopsychosocial integration in interventions for the major psychiatric diagnoses.
 It is the first and only book to translate the current evidence for cognitive behavioral, psychosocial, and pharmacologic approaches to mental health disorders into clear guidance for clinical practice.